-The quirks system is rather simple in nature.
+The quirks system is straightforward in nature.
 Each beneficial quirk a player wants will cost them one point, while a deleterious quirk they take on will give them one point.
 Some quirks may be taken in levels, like talents or contacts.
 A level two quirk costs (or grants) two points, while a level three quirk gives (or takes) four points.
 Still more quirks lack a level, but count as two quirks for these purposes (or two points).

-If using the systematic character generation method, these points translate directly into the point-based system (whether adding or subtracting).
+If using the systematic character generation method, these points translate directly into the point-based system, whether adding or subtracting.

 Image projection, for instance, would cost a character eight quirk points to purchase outright, as it counts as two powers.
 On the other hand, if a power has a flat cost, it may be purchased for a number of quirk points equal to its 'flat' cost.
 As an example, a battle tail could be acquired with but two quirk points, while an invulnerability would cost a player eight quirk points.

-A player may take as many 'good' or 'bad' quirks as he or she likes, within reason.
+A player may take as many quirks as he or she likes, within reason.
 Furthermore, they cannot have a negative balance by the time they are done building their character.
 This is simple enough in the systematic character generation system, but with random character creation one could wind up with an imbalance.
 A character should 'break even', or at the very least not 'owe' for any beneficial quirks they've taken.

 Note that some quirks may not be remotely appropriate for a given setting.
-Cyber-neurosis, for instance, wouldn't really be at home in a medieval campaign - or any other game where artificial implants aren't relatively common to the super human populace.
+Cyber-neurosis, for instance, wouldn't really be at home in a medieval campaign - or any other game where artificial implants aren't relatively common to the super-human populace.
 The Judge may override a quirk choice if it absolutely wouldn't fit in his or her game, or otherwise wouldn't at all affect the player taking it.

 A description of every quirk follows.
-They are divided up into the beneficial and deleterious quirks of a physical, mental, and role play nature.
+They are divided up into the beneficial and deleterious quirks of a physical, mental, and role-play nature.

 Physical Quirks (beneficial)

 Acceleration Tolerance: the character who possesses this quirk is able to accelerate much faster than is normal.
 Acceleration tolerance allows a character to add one area per turn to his or her acceleration rate without harm to themselves, though their gear may not be so lucky.
-This acceleration can come in any form, whether running, flying, or simply riding within a spacecraft.
+This acceleration can come in any form, whether running, flying, or riding within a spacecraft.

 Adrenal Surge: an adrenal surge is just that, a massive pulse of adrenaline that will give a body incredible strength for a short period of time.
 When triggered, the character with this quirk will enjoy a +1 CS boost to his or her Strength score for 1d10 turns.
 This boost can only be used once per day, and after it wears off this quirk will inflict a -2 CS penalty to one's Strength score for 1d100 turns.

 Ambidexterity: an ambidextrous character enjoys the benefit of being equally adept in the use of both their left and right appendages.
-They may use either their left or right hand without penalty, whether writing, sculpting or firing a gun.
+They may use either their left or right hand without penalty, whether writing, sculpting, or firing a gun.
 The advantage of ambidexterity can be a result of natural ability, or acquired through intense training - whether voluntary or otherwise.

 Fast Healing: not quite regeneration, fast healing is representative of a character who can nonetheless recover from injuries far faster than is readily apparent.
 A fast healer may recover lost Health points as if their Endurance rank was +4 CS higher than is listed.
 While not (usually) enough to make a difference in combat, fast healing can drastically reduce one's medical down time.

 Fighting Logistics: those characters who possess this quirk have a naturally tactical mind.
 After either fighting or observing an opponent in battle for ten full rounds (opponent's time, not that of the character with this quirk), the logistic fighter gains a +1 CS on all Fighting FEAT rolls concerning said opponent.
-This quirk does stack with similar powers, such as combat edge.
+This quirk may stack with similar powers, such as combat edge.